 Invest in the right gear.

-When I was first starting out, I remember being told that the best camera is the one you have with you.
+When I first started out, I was told that the best camera is the one you have with you.
 Don’t feel like you have to rush out and buy the most expensive equipment right away.
-In fact, you can take some pretty epic photos using only your iPhone.
+In fact, you can take some pretty epic photos on your iPhone.
 Compact and always on hand, it makes the best travel camera, perfect for capturing spontaneous moments.

 However, if you are ready to invest in the next level, here are a few of my favorite photography essentials: